surya-quest1/cakeshop-webapp/app_v0.0/README.md

     - **PUT** `/products/<product_id>`: Update details of an existing product.
     - **POST** `/orders`: Create a new order for a user.
     - **GET** `/data/<table_name>`: Fetch all records from a specified table.
+    - **GET** `/data/accounts`: Joins the tables OrderDetails and Orders to result the transaction record of each user.